 Lipopolysaccharide (LPS) Induced Neuroinflammation

-Neuroinflammation is a common feature of different neurodegenerative diseases, such as Alzheimer’s disease, Parkinson’s disease, Frontotemporal dementia, Amyotrophic Lateral Sclerosis and many more.
-Recent research suggests that targeting neuroinflammation might present a valid method to treat neurodegenerative diseases.
-To model neuroinflammation independent from other disease-relevant pathologies, mice can be peripherally injected with lipopolysaccharide (LPS).
-Several different LPS treatment regimes are published.
-Here we present exemplarily the effect of four 0.5 mg/kg LPS injections on consecutive days.
+Neuroinflammation is a common feature of several neurodegenerative diseases, such as Alzheimer’s disease, Parkinson’s disease, frontotemporal dementia, amyotrophic lateral sclerosis (ALS), Huntington disease, multiple sclerosis, several lysosomal storage diseases and many more.
+Recent research suggests that targeting neuroinflammation might present a valid method to treat neurodegenerative disease symptoms.
+To model neuroinflammation independently from other disease-relevant pathologies, mice can be peripherally injected with the inflammatory stimulus lipopolysaccharide (LPS) to cause an acute neuroinflammatory response.
+Several different LPS treatment regimens are published and can thus be performed according to your needs.